 Step 6: Equator’s MIDI/MPE Settings

-By default, Equator’s MIDI/ MPE Settings will already match those that we select for ROLI Dashboard in step one.
-But since a mismatch of settings in Dashboard and Equator can cause silent notes or incorrect pitching, it’s worth double-checking them now.
+By default, Equator's MIDI/ MPE Settings will already match those that we select for ROLI Dashboard in step one.
+But since a mismatch of settings in Dashboard and Equator can cause silent notes or incorrect pitch bends, it's worth double-checking them now.

-- Open the Equator plugin from your instrument track in Logic Pro X.
+- Open the Equator plugin from your instrument track in Reaper.

 - Click on menu (☰) in the top right and select MIDI/MPE Settings.